Educator Resources and Academic Inquiry Kits for K-12+ Classrooms

 Exploring the history of policy changes regarding “homosexuals” serving in the military and how these policy changes influenced society

 Students will explore how the U.S. policy banning “homosexuals” from military service related to ideas about morality and patriotism, as well as providing the opportunity to engage in academic discourse about the implications of evolving government policy.

 Exploring the U.S. Supreme Court’s interpretation of the 14th Amendment in the Lawrence v Texas case (2003) that decriminalized “homosexuality.”
 This monumental case paved the way for marriage equality.
 (Paul Smith was the lead attorney for the plaintiffs.)

 Students will explore how and why the Supreme Court of the United States (SCOTUS) evolves its interpretation of the Constitution and how this influences society’s understanding of morality and equality.

-The LGBTQ Harlem Renaissance recommended for grades 8 – 10
+The LGBTQ Harlem Renaissance (Grades 8+)

 “The LGBTQ Harlem Renaissance” reveals how performance art allows for the full expression of a queer identity – connecting the Harlem Renaissance to New York City’s underground ball and kiki scene

 Students engage with the intersections of gender, race and sexual orientation as significant factors in understanding how and why these various forms of identity inform artistic expression and can break through cultural and social barriers.